adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 A second reason why PQC is important is that improved cryptanalysis is being published continuously (more on this later), meaning cryptographic algorithms deemed safe today may not be in the future.
 This applies both to classical and post-quantum cryptography, but the latter is still in its infancy, so it is important to keep an eye on the latest developments in the field.
-Ensuring the cryptographic algorithms and their associated keys are quantum-safe could require a full-on migration.
+Ensuring the cryptographic algorithms and their associated keys are quantum-safe could require a full-on migration of these components, so we'll have to plan for this migration in advance.

 Lastly, compliance and regulatory requirements may leave us with little choice but to adopt PQC.
 In [executive order 14412](https://www.whitehouse.gov/presidential-actions/2026/06/securing-the-nation-against-advanced-cryptographic-attacks/), the White House has mandated that all high impact systems use PQC for key establishment by December 31, 2030.